maplesteve/JiraTestResultReporter/README.md

 If you can have the feature implementation in a single git commit, that's even better.
 If you have splitted your work into many commits you can squash them into a single one afterwards, if it makes sense.

 In any case, every commit should be fully functional.
-As specified in the workflow the branch name and each commit message shoud contain the issue key.
+As specified in the workflow the branch name and each commit message should contain the issue key.
 We would love it if you could also provide tests for you issue in the PR (even if we don't have any, yet :) ).

-## WARNING: 2.x verions of this plugin are not compatible with the previous 1.x version.
+## WARNING: 2.x versions of this plugin are not compatible with the previous 1.x version.
 What this means is that your configurations related to this plugin will not be imported from previous versions when you do an upgrade.

 ### What is does
 This plugin allows you to create and/or link issues from Jira to failed tests in Jenkins.
 The creation/linking is done directly in the Jenkins interface.
 For the creation of the issues you can supply a template for what is going to be added in most of the issue's fields.